Abdul Mannan Choudhury

 Abdul Mannan Choudhury (born 1 January 1948) is a Bangladeshi academic, educationist and veteran of the liberation war of Bangladesh.

-He is the Vice-Chancellor of the World University of Bangladesh.
+He is the vice-chancellor of the World University of Bangladesh.
 He was formerly a professor and a selection grade professor at the University of Dhaka.

 Education

-Choudhury was born in Comilla District of Bangladesh.
-He completed his PhD from London, his MBA from Manchester Business School and Master of Commerce from the Dhaka University.
+Choudhury was born in what is now Comilla District of Bangladesh.
+He completed his PhD from London, his MBA from Manchester Business School and Master of Commerce from Dhaka University.

 Career

-Choudhury was a freedom fighter and he took part in several movements related to Bangladesh Liberation War.
+Choudhury was a freedom fighter and he took part in several movements related to the Bangladesh Liberation War.
 He was an advisor of National Council for Freedom Fighters.